pixelbrackets/cookie-consent/README.md

 The most obvious reason for the EU cookie law is to inform the user about cookie usage.
 But even more important is the constraint for website operators to think about cookie usage.
-They should ask themself how intrusive a cookie is, what data does each cookie hold, is its lifespan appropriate to its purpose, is it a first or third‑party cookie, who controls the data?
+They should ask themselves how intrusive a cookie is, what data does each cookie hold, is its lifespan appropriate to its purpose, is it a first or third‑party cookie, who controls the data?